ex-offenders/Cloud-Agnostic-Startup-Platform/docs/keycloak.md

       - "keycloak.ex-offenders.co.uk"
 ```

-With the above change, we can access our keycloak via https://keycloak.ex-offenders.co.uk
+With the above change, we can access our keycloak via https://keycloak.ex-offenders.co.uk.
+We will be adding URI prefixes to limit the exposed endpoints.